pumlhorse/pumlhorse.github.io/reference/engine/v2/lessons/lesson2_usingVariables.md

 For now, just know that there's a function called "get_date" that returns the current date.

 Notice how the syntax looks very similar to the previous script?
-Pumlhorse is smart enough to know that "Alan Turing" is just a value, but "get_date" is a function that should be called.
+Pumlhorse is smart enough to know that "Alan Turing" is just a value, but `get_date` is a function that should be called.
 It returns the current date and is stored in the variable `right_now`.

 What if we want to use more complex values than just strings?